getodk/docs/collect-forms.rst

 For local form management, use `ODK Briefcase <https://opendatakit.org/use/briefcase/>`_ to pull :formstate:`finalized` form instances to your local computer.

 :formstate:`Sent` forms are no longer editable, but they remain viewable until they are deleted.
-However, you can always see a list of sent forms which have been deleted.

 .. note::